Philippine Air Force Alliance

 It seems odd that Air-force is restricted to including those enlisted in Air-force, whereas schools and other teams are allowed to include students not enlisted at that school.

 Air-force = not allowed civilian athletes, Ilagan Team is allowed, non-national athletes.

 Philippine Air Force Alliance calling athletes for the National Open

 Phil Air Force Alliance is preparing our team for the National Open April 7-9 in Manila.

 Anyone interested in joining our team, please email [email protected]

 - event choice.

-The Top 2 athletes in each event from those already in our lists.
-And the applicants will be selected in each event based on best performances in the period Jan 1, 2015, onward.
+The Top 2 athletes in each event from those already on our lists.
+And the applicants will be selected in each event based on best performances from Jan 1, 2015, onward.

 The deadline for new applicants will be by March 5.
 We will announce our final team list on March 6.